 If you wish to study part time, you should advise us in your application of the periods in each year when you will be able to come to Lancaster to have regular meetings with your supervisor and devote time to an intensive period of work.
 It is normally expected that a part-time student who wishes to study away from the University should attend Lancaster for a period of time at the beginning and end of their studies and with appropriate visits during their studies.
 Another pattern is to spend one year full-time at Lancaster, followed by shorter periods in subsequent years.

 PhD in Applied Linguistics by Thesis and Coursework

-Most students take this programme on a part-time basis.
-Only full time students studying in Lancaster may start in October, all other students must start in January.
-The PhD in Applied Linguistics by Thesis and Coursework programme has specific requirements concerning periods you will need to be in Lancaster, i.e. approximately 9 days in early January and 3 weeks in July during the first two years of the programme.
+Most students take this programme on a part-time basis however it can be taken full time.
+There is one intake per year, in January.
+Part-time students will need to be in Lancaster, approximately 2 weeks in early July during the first two years of the programme.

-You should aim to have your complete application with us no later than 31 July for an October start, and 16 November for a January start.
+You should aim to have your complete application with us no later than 16 November for a January start.

 These notes are intended to help you make the best possible application when you fill in your application form.
 Please fill in the forms carefully and provide all information requested.
 The more information we have about you, the easier it is to come to a decision.
 In particular, please complete "reasons for application", carefully, and in detail.